Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What we liked

-• Zippered covers make spot-cleaning access straightforward
+• Zippered covers made spot-cleaning access straightforward

 Who it is best for

-• Anyone who prefers a medium seat depth
+• Anyone who prefers a medium seat depth rather than a deep lounge profile

 Where it falls short

-• Not a deep, sink-in “pit” sofa
+• Not a sink-in “pit” sofa

 Pros & Cons